neontapir/neontapir.github.io/_posts/2016/2016-01-27-in-praise-of-exercism-io.md

 The authors made the site easy to use.
 Exercism has two components: its web site, and a command-line client.
 For anyone who uses a version control tool like Git, the interface should seem familiar.
 The command-line client allows you to submit solutions as well as fetch new exercises.

+Although there doesn't appear to be a strict progression, later exercises are certainly more challenging than early ones.
+Each exercise can be solved by writing a method or two, so I normally complete one or two during a lunch break.
+Many would be suitable as an [interview exercise]({% post_url 2015/2015-10-12-coding-exercises %}).

 The web site is where the site really shines.
 The thing I love the most about Exercism is its code review capability.
 When you upload a solution to an exercise, you are given a URL to your submission.
 Here, you can see your code as well as a comments section.
 There's a notification feature that encourages code reviews in the top navigation by showing you recent submissions by other people.
 To update your code, you simply submit a new copy and the site displays it in a new tab on your submission page.

 What sets Exercism apart from other implementations is its community.
 I've submitted around fifty solutions thus far.
 I'm happy to say that about a quarter